Info for teams

 Below you’ll find an artist impression of the map of the competition.
 Not all elements are announced yet, be sure to follow our social media channels to keep up to date!

-- Each team is provided with two FPV video race band frequency, to allow three teams to battle at the same time.
+- Each team is provided with two FPV video race band frequency, to allow two teams to battle at the same time.
 A team is allowed to switch between the FPV video output of their drones, as long as the same channel is maintained and the other teams are not jammed.

 Read everything and still enthusiastic!?
 Good, these are the steps required to join the competition.

 - Subscribe your team by sending an email to email@example.com The costs, per team, are €150,-.
 This is less than the actual costs, but we do ask this small amount to make sure teams are serious about subscribing.
 Deadline T.B.D.

 - You will be contacted by email, a short Skype team interview will be planned.